jeroen94704/klepcbgen/README.md

 ## Future improvements

-* Smarter way to group keys in rows and columns, as the current approach does not even allow for a full 104-key layout
+* Smarter way to group keys in rows and columns, as the current approach does not allow for a full 104-key layout
 * Support foorprints with stabilizers for vertical keys (numpad enter and 0)
 * Add the option to use Alps footprints (Supported in KiCad as Matias switches)
 * Support ISO-ENTER
 * Support rotated keys

-I also have a bunch of ideas for this generator, such as:
+And further down the line:

 * A board outline compatible with [swillkb's online Plate&Case Builder](http://builder.swillkb.com/).
 * Lighting: obviously RGB is all the rage, so I would like to add options to generate a PCB which includes lighting
 * Split layout: I'm a big fan of ergonomic/split layouts (I'm currently typing this on a Kinesis Freestyle Pro)
 * Wireless: Cables are a nuisance.
 * Multiple options for the control circuit: The ATmega32U4 is not the only option, and frankly doesn't have a lot of spare pins, e.g. for lighting

-As you can guess, I'd love to make my own split, wireless, RGB-lit keyboard.